 Cacapon Institute, Inc. (the Corporation) was established in 1985 as a nonstock, nonprofit corporation under the laws of the State of West Virginia, is exempt from income taxation under Section 501(c)(3) of the Internal Revenue Code and is not classified as a private foundation.
 The Corporation's primary purpose, through the use of science and education, is to help concerned citizens protect and enjoy the Cacapon, Potomac and other Appalachian watersheds.
-The Corporation is no longer subject to tax examinations by tax authorities for years ending before January 1, 2010.
+The Corporation's Department of the Treasury information returns are subject to examination, generally for three years after filling.